Enhancing Performance10 min read

 Is creatine allowed in the military?

 Yes, creatine is not a prohibited substance in the military.
 It's classified as a dietary supplement and is widely used among service members.
-The Department of Defense's Human Performance Resource Center (HPRC) acknowledges creatine as one of the few supplements with strong scientific support for performance benefits.
-Always verify current regulations with your specific branch and unit.

 Based on extensive scientific evidence, creatine supplementation offers significant potential benefits for service members preparing for the Army Fitness Test.
 Its strongest effects align well with the demands of the MDL, HRP, and SDC events, with potential secondary benefits for overall training capacity and recovery.

 For most healthy service members, creatine monohydrate represents a safe, effective, and evidence-based addition to a comprehensive AFT preparation strategy.
-When combined with proper training, nutrition, and recovery practices, it may provide the edge needed to achieve your best possible performance.